Hull KR And Hull FC Announce Exciting Plans For Super Academy

 “It is in no way, shape or form a pre-cursor to a full merger between the clubs.
 We have always been outspoken about the pride, passion, history and rivalry that exists between the two sides and that will never change.
 I’m a fifth-generation Rovers fan and I cannot ever see the day when there is only one Rugby League club in Hull.

 “I’m sure everybody else feels the same way and it’s certainly not going to happen on my watch.
-That rivalry will be maintained at senior level and it will be a case of as usual for the first team.
+That rivalry will be maintained at senior level and it will be a case of business as usual for the first team.

-“Both we and Hull FC have ambitions of competing in the upper echelons of on a consistent basis but we need to work together to make both clubs stronger because I’m sure every rugby league fan in the city would love a return to the glory days of the 1980s when both sides regularly competed in finals.
+“Both we and Hull FC have ambitions of competing in the upper echelons of Super League on a consistent basis but we need to work together to make both clubs stronger because I’m sure every rugby league fan in the city would love a return to the glory days of the 1980s when both sides regularly competed in finals.

 “It has to be the goal to get there again and in order to achieve that, we need to do everything possible to invest appropriately in the right areas of the club and do all we can to develop home-grown players capable of playing at the very highest level of the game.